-Every investor, be it in any stock market across the world, would have come across many stocks, which trade on sky high price to earning (P/E) ratios.
-These P/E ratios sometimes cross all reasonable levels of valuation logic; sometimes even crossing levels of 100!
+Every investor, be it in any stock market across the world, would have come across many stocks, which trade on sky-high price to earnings (PE) ratios.
+These PE ratios sometimes cross all reasonable levels of valuation logic; sometimes even crossing levels of 100!

-Many investors perceive high P/E companies as the ones with assured future growth and very good management.
-Other investors perceive low P/E stocks as the ones with assured problems.
+Many investors perceive high PE companies like the ones with assured future growth and very good management.
+Other investors perceive low PE stocks like the ones with assured problems.

-The current article is an attempt to put in perspective the odds of success and the hidden risks that investors face while investing in high P/E stocks.
+The current article is an attempt to put into perspective the odds of success and the hidden risks that investors face while investing in high PE stocks.

 Recently, I got an offer from a broker to buy stocks of HDFC Standard Life Insurance Company Limited at ₹195.
 The company is not listed on stock exchanges, therefore, there are limited opportunities to buy its stocks.